darshan3v/smart-contracts/README.md

 It would also handle business side of things for them to upload and get featured in the Catch Map

-For any user to hold Catch NFT's they have to mandatorily go through the KYC process for Legal Compliances and then will be able to create catch-sub-accounts

 These NFT's can only be listed on Catch's native Marketplace and Catch Approved marketplace to ensure developer royalties are being enforced and no harm is caused to catch users while still allowing room for competiton and innovation in marketplaces

 ```